philipce/nifty/README.md

 ##### Adapt System Library Paths

 The system libraries used by Nifty are provided by the [Nifty-libs](https://github.com/nifty-swift/Nifty-libs) package.
 This is used internally by Nifty so you shouldn't ever need to reference it.
 One complication that can arise though is if the installed system libraries are in a location not on your linker search path.
-In that case, you'll need to tell the linker where to find them, e.g. `swift build -Xlinker -L/usr/local/opt/lapack/lib -Xlinker -L/usr/local/opt/openblas/lib`
+In that case, you'll need to tell the linker where to find them when you build, e.g. `swift build -Xlinker -L/usr/local/opt/lapack/lib -Xlinker -L/usr/local/opt/openblas/lib`

 Also, if you decide to use a different system library for one of the system modules (e.g. [ATLAS](http://math-atlas.sourceforge.net/)), you'll need to modify the Nifty-libs module map once the package manager has downloaded the Packages folder.